A complementary screening for quantum spin Hall insulators in 2D exfoliable materials: Methods

 If inversion symmetry is not present, we follow a different route, by determining the \ac{DG} and \ac{IG} first through a band structure calculation and discarding the metals and semimetals without a finite \ac{DG}.
 We then use the Z2Pack package, which tracks the positions of one-dimensional \acp{HWCC} across half of the \ac{BZ}, in order to compute the topological invariant\cite{soluyanov2011computing}.
 The package acts as an automation tool, which interfaces a \ac{DFT} code (\ac{QE} in our case) with Wannier90\cite{pizzi2020wannier90} in order to calculate the \ac{HWCC} positions on a progressively denser grid of {\bf k}-points.
 If one of the convergence criteria of Z2Pack, with the parameters mentioned before, is not satisfied, then the material is discarded.
-If the results of the calculation is a non trivial topological invariant, the material is then classified as a \ac{QSHI} or \ac{DGM} following the same criteria mentioned for the inversion-symmetric cases.
+If the results of the calculation is a non trivial topological invariant, the material is then classified as a \ac{QSHI} or \ac{DGM} following the same criteria mentioned for the inversion-symmetric cases, where the direct and indirect gaps are then checked again from the band structures on a dense k-point grid used also for the \ac{DOS}.

 Finally, for the selected candidates we asses the dynamical stability by computing the full phonon dispersion by means of density-functional perturbation theory\cite{baroni2001phonons} and we check the non-magnetic ground state assumption comparing the energy of the non-magnetic ground state with different possible ferromagnetic, antiferromagnetic and ferrimagnetic configurations following the same procedure adopted in Ref.~\onlinecite{mounet2018two}.
 A flowchart describing the entire high-throughput calculation is shown in Fig.~\ref{fig:flowchart}.
 The entire process has been automated using AiiDA\cite{pizzi2016aiida,huber2020aiida}, a workflow managing infrastructure, which enable us to keep track of the provenance at every computational step.
 The data produced in this work, including both the results and the entire provenance tree, has been made available on the Materials Cloud as Ref.~\onlinecite{grassano2022mclink}.